thortiede/sbml4j-compose/README.md

     ./sbml4j.sh -b myname

-This will create two dump files in the local $db_backups$ directory that are prefixed with $myname$
+This will create two dump files in the local *db_backups* directory that are prefixed with *myname*

 ### 5. Restore a previously save database backup
 To restore a database backup you created earlier, shutodwn the system and run:

     ./sbml4j.sh -r myname

-This will overwrite the current database with the dump found in the backups prefixed with $myname$
+This will overwrite the current database with the dump found in the backups prefixed with *myname*

 ### 6. API information
 Once running the sbml4j-compose services provide an interactive API-Documentation to try out the various features and learn about the options.